Welcome to the

 Motivation

-The ToM Workshop will be co-located with ICML 2024!
+The ToM Workshop will be co-located with IJCAI 2025!

 If you have any questions, feel free to contact us.